andraztori/marrakesh/architecture.md

 - How do different valuation models affect outcomes?
 - What happens when campaigns have correlated vs. uncorrelated valuations?
 - How do campaign objectives (impressions vs. budget) affect bidding?
-- How does optimal bidding compare to multiplicative pacing?
+- How does max margin bidding compare to multiplicative pacing?
 - What is the impact of strategic bidding (cheating) on marketplace outcomes?
 - How does Median Bidding (ALB) perform compared to other strategies?
-- How do max margin and optimal bidding compare (they appear to be equivalent)?
+- How do different supply boost strategies (multiplicative, additive, exponential) affect max margin bidding?

 **Marketplace Design**:
 - How do floors and competing demand thresholds affect outcomes?